ZoeLeBlanc/Coding_101/intro_python/README.md

 2. Try reversing and sorting our `new_list`, what happens?
 Try doing the same on `classes`
 ```

 Lists are great.
-But what if we wanted to store information not just in a sequence, but in a way that let us know more information about the value?
+But what if we wanted to store information not just in a sequence, but in a way that let's us keep certain values together?

 #### Dictionaries
 We can use a *dictionary*, which is a collection of key/value pairs to store this information.
 Keys and values are always separated by a colon.